adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 #### 1.4.2 Camera-based Approaches
 #### 1.4.3 Sensor Fusion Approaches

-Sensor fusion approaches are the most recent developments in the area of environmentperception.

-The fusion of several sensors allows to combine advantages ofdifferent sensors, e.g.

-distance and velocity measurements of RADAR and classi-fication abilities of cameras, and reduce disadvantages at the same time.

-Currentresearch mostly focuses on sensors which provide 3-dimensional information of theenvironment.
+- Current research mostly focuses on sensors which provide 3-dimensional information of the environment.

 Thus, papers that focus on camera-RADAR fusion are rather rare.One of the recent approaches which utilize sensor fusion is [ZXY12].